Snake River Fishing - Oregon

 Anglers with Smallmouth Bass on Stringer

 Fishing Licenses are not included in the package.
-It's best to buy them for both Oregon and Idaho, as there will be opportunities for you to fish on both sides of the river.
+It's best to buy them for both Oregon and Idaho, as you will have opportunities to fish on both sides of the river.
 An angler must also have a steelhead tag to keep fin-clipped fish.

 Hunting License: An Idaho upland bird-hunting license is required for Chukar and is not included in the package.